dmbarbour/glas/docs/GlasApps.md

 An intriguing opportunity for concurrency and reactivity arises in context of non-deterministic, atomic loop structures.
 For example:

-        while (atomic Cond) do { atomic (choice Op1 Op2 Op3); yield }
+        while (Cond) do { atomic (choice ...); yield }

 This loop represents sequential repetition of a yield-to-yield transaction.
 Isolated transactions are equivalent to sequential transactions.
 Thus, we can implement this loop by running many cycles simultaneously.
-Running the exact same operation would guarantee read-write conflicts.
-But, with non-deterministic choice, we can potentially run different choices concurrently without conflict.
+Running the exact same operation is useless.
+However, with non-deterministic choice, we can run the choices concurrently with optimistic concurrency control.

 Predictable repetition simplifies incremental computing.
-Instead of fully recomputing a transaction on every cycle, we can introduce checkpoints (via annotations) for partial rollback and replay.
-With some careful design, each choice has a stable prefix but an unstable suffix where most work is performed (e.g. reading and writing queues).
+Instead of fully recomputing a transaction on every cycle, we can introduce checkpoints for partial rollback.
+With careful design, each choice should have a stable prefix but an unstable suffix where most work is performed (e.g. reading and writing queues).

-In some cases, we may determine that some branches are unproductive, e.g. leading to failure, divergence, or an idempotent update.
-In these cases, the runtime may wait indefinitely for observed state to change.
-This provides a simple basis for reactive systems.
+In case of unproductive loops (failed, diverged, or idempotent), a runtime may wait for relevant state changes.
+This provides a simple basis for modeling reactive systems.

 Unfortunately, implementation of these optimizations is a daunting task.
 The opportunity here is not easy to grasp.
 My vision for glas systems benefits enormously from transaction-loop optimizations, but short term we will rely on the more conventional coroutines.